📑 Table of contents

 Meta bet on open source, and it changes everything:

-• Llama 4 Scout: Lighter, great for deployment
+• Llama 4 Scout: lighter, excellent for deployment

 Llama is free and can run on your own servers.
-It’s the choice for developers who want full control, accessible via providers like Groq, Together, or Cerebras with impressive speeds.
+It's the choice for developers who want total control, and it's accessible via providers like Groq, Together, or Cerebras with impressive speeds.

 Criteria Claude Opus 4 GPT-4.1 Gemini 2.5 Pro Llama 4 Maverick